UPBGE/upbge/doc/python_api/rst/bge.render.rst

    Enables adaptive vsync if supported.
    Adaptive vsync enables vsync if the framerate is above the monitors refresh rate.
-   Otherwise, vsync is diabled if the framerate is too low.
+   Otherwise, vsync is disabled if the framerate is too low.

    :type: integer